sharanraj16/purple-vibes-frontend/README.md

 Enable Automatic Deploys from main

-✅ Your frontend is now live at:
+✅  frontend is now live at:
 👉 https://purple-vibes-frontend.herokuapp.com/

 🔹 Connecting Frontend to Backend